goltermc/PiPod/README.md

 # PiPod
-Code to make a Raspberry Pi appear as an iPod to my car radio This project started out as an application for the Beaglebone Black called beaglepod.
+Code to make a Raspberry Pi appear as an iPod to my car radio This is VERY much a work in progress.
+At this writing most everythins has not be added to the repository.
+This project started out as an application for the Beaglebone Black called beaglepod.
 I found it while poking around on the web.